LibraryCarpentry/lc-second-website/_posts/2018/07/2018-07-11-carpentries-in-libraries-community-calls.md

 [See time and date in your zone](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Library+Carpentry+Community+Call&iso=20181105T21&ah=1)

 **3 December @ 21:00 UTC**
-[Ed Summers](https://twitter.com/edsu), Software Developer, Maryland Institute for Technology and DocNow
+[Ed Summers](https://twitter.com/edsu), Software Developer, Maryland Institute for Technology in the Humanities and DocNow
 _Topic:_ Talk and tour of the [Documenting the Now](https://www.docnow.io/) project and tools to support social media & web archiving efforts
 [See time and date in your zone](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Library+Carpentry+Community+Call&iso=20181203T21&ah=1)